Genes of 92 prehistoric Native Americans give further evidence of a terrible holocaust

 It is unknown how many people lived in the Americas when Columbus and the other conquistadors arrived.
 Estimates range from 1 million to 100 million.
 One middling estimate puts the North American number alone at about 12 million people, who were reduced to 237,000 by 1900.

-Of the 84 genetic lineages among the 92 South American remains, not one lineage survived contact with Europeans, a new study says.
+Of the 84 genetic lineages among the 92 North and South American remains, not one lineage survived contact with Europeans, a new study says.

 Mitochondrial DNA provides only part of the picture, the article states—the line of mother to child.
 You don’t see if male genes survived, or even what happened with women who didn’t have children.
 (Though if they didn’t have children obviously their genes would not survive in present-day people.)